allegheny-college-cmpsc-100-spring-2024/pastiche-animation/README.md

 - Use a `random()` function to scatter objects randomly.
 - Use a arithmetic operation (`+`, `-`, `*`, `/`) to move objects around the canvas or to scale them.
-- Use an `if` statement with a compariosn operation to make an object move back and forth, as in the [rolling ball exercise](https://trinket.io/library/trinkets/6bdecc2b97).
+- Use an `if` statement with a comparison operation to make an object move back and forth, as in the [rolling ball exercise](https://trinket.io/library/trinkets/6bdecc2b97).
 - Use an `if` statement with a comparison operation to make it so that when an object crosses a boundary on one side of the canvas, it starts again on the other side.
-You can see an example of this and of `random()` in the [floating ghost demo](https://drive.google.com/file/d/1P_f4G5188m3aoqTCNbJ1EYe0duFG2Udv/view)
+You can see an example of this and of `random()` in this [floating ghost demo](https://drive.google.com/file/d/1P_f4G5188m3aoqTCNbJ1EYe0duFG2Udv/view)
 - Use an `if` statement to color shapes on one side of the origin one color (e.g `if shape.pos.x < 0: ... else:`), and on the other side another color.
 You could make this even more sophisticated by doing it along multiple axes.
 - Use a modulus `%` to color or scale alternating objects in a list.
 You can also use a modulus with an `if-else` to color objects where `index%2==1` one color and all othe objects another color.